 For current leasing information and opportunities, CLICK HERE

-A three-story retail and office building anchors the corner of 6th Avenue and Pearl Street.
-The building opens up onto the Market Alley, a covered promenade that connects The Gordon Hotel to Pearl Street and over to the existing 5th Street Public Market.
+A new Nike store will anchor the three-story retail and office building on the corner of 6th Avenue and Pearl Street.
+The building opens up onto the Market Alley, a 200-foot-long covered promenade that connects the Gordon Hotel to Pearl Street and over to the existing 5th Street Public Market.

-A seven-story, 127-unit apartment building, the Gordon Lofts, sits on the North side of the Market Alley.
+A seven-story, 127-unit apartment building, the Gordon Lofts, sits on the north side of the Market Alley.
 The ground floor is dedicated retail space.
 A 1,500-square-foot fitness center is on the second floor.
-A rooftop garden overlooks Pearl Street and offers a view of the city, while second-floor apartments will open onto the Market Alley to the south.
+A rooftop garden overlooks Pearl Street and offers a view of the city.
+Fully furnished second-floor apartments that are available for 30-day or longer rental overlook the Market Alley.

-The market-rate apartments will average 750 square feet and will consist primarily of studios and one bedrooms, with the potential for a handful of two- or three-bedroom units.
-The building will connect to The Gordon Hotel by a skybridge to the west.
+The market-rate apartments will average 750 square feet and will consist of 69 studios, 53 one-bedrooms and five two-bedroom units.
+The building will connect to the Gordon Hotel by a skybridge to the west.
 The building’s design and finishes complement the Inn at the 5th across the street, helping to tie the two blocks together.

 The exterior has an urban, slightly grittier feel.
-The ground floor features 2,000 square feet for a restaurant or pub, with the second floor devoted to meeting space.
-A rooftop garden on the southwest corner is imagined for special events.
+The ground floor features 4,000 square feet for a restaurant or pub, with the second floor devoted to meeting space and a rooftop garden and bar on the top.
 A distinctive sign of historic character tops the hotel, establishing it as part of a fun and vibrant downtown.